Monkey Facts

 If you’ve ever heard monkey sounds, you would agree that they can be pretty loud.
 From screams to squawks and barks.

-Did you know that the Squirrel monkey is one of the most vocal monkeys3, and these creatures can make at least 26 different sounds, including purrs, screamers, and more?
+Did you know that Squirrel monkeys are among the most vocal monkeys, and they can make at least 26 different sounds, including purrs, screamers, and more?

-This monkey species eats nuts, leaves, insects, and small vertebrates.
-They are exceptional jumpers and runners and primarily live on trees.
-They are also very active during the day and sleep in a bunch together at night.
+These monkeys eat nuts, leaves, insects, and small vertebrates.
+It is exceptional at jumping and running and primarily lives on trees.
+The monkeys are also very active during the day and sleep in a group at night.

 The Japanese Macaques, also known as Snow Monkeys, can be found in four regions in Japan.
 They are adaptable to various kinds of weather and temperatures, including hot mountain springs, subtropical forests, and highlands.